Bikin-Creative/Lineux-Toolchanger/CAD/DockSlide/README.md

 # Dockslide
 Dockslide is an optional addon to recover back any build volume loss encountered when having a fixed dock location on the existing printer.

-# Thanks to Peter from Blurolls for providing the parts and components for the development of Dockslide
+# Thanks to Peter from Blurolls for providing the parts and components for the development of Dockslide.
+Also a big thanks to Jason from LDO for providing us with a higher torque motors.

 # BOM
 Current Stepper - 2 x LDO-42STH48-2004MAC (depending on number of toolheads used and total weight of the dockslide)